trimstray/test-your-sysadmin-skills/README.md

 ****

   > This project contains sample questions/answers that can be used during an interview or exam.
+I created it for people moving on different levels of skills and knowledge. **I am waiting for your advice, tips and recommendations!**

 ## Table of Contents